Are Normalizing Flows the Key to Unlocking the Exponential Mechanism?: Introduction

-Limitations and future directions for advancing this promising method are discussed in Section \ref{sec:conclusion}.
-There are two primary limitations to ExpM+NF in this work.
-First, ExpM+NF requires a sensitivity bound for each loss function, and thus far we have only provided such a proof for $\ell(2)$ (equiv. mean squared error) loss.
-While this does not prove limiting in our experiments, future research is required for application to other loss functions.
+There are three primary limitations with ExpM+NF, currently.
+First and foremost is the lack of privacy proof for ExpM+NF.
+(Interestingly, works on MCMC sampling methods with ExpM \cite{lin2024tractable, gopi2022private} provide privacy proofs with no implementation or testing, so feasibility of the methods are unknown).
+The primary obstruction and need is a proof that for any training dataset $X\in D$ (in our universe of datasets), the trained NF must lie either close to the target density or in some relationship to densities that have known privacy bounds.
+Theorems and formal definitions to make these notions rigorous are the topic of Section \ref{sec:math}, along with future directions for research.
+Second, ExpM+NF requires a sensitivity bound for each loss function, and thus far we have only provided such a proof for $\ell^2$ (equiv. mean squared error) loss; while this does not prove limiting in our experiments, future research is required for application to other loss functions.
 By comparison, DPSGD is readily applicable to theoretically any loss function.
-Secondly, ExpM+NF requires a completely different training regime (training an auxiliary NF model whose loss function depends the desired model and its loss function); hence, custom software engineering is currently required for use on each model architecture (e.g., on LR, GRU-D, ...).
-DPSGD comes professionally packaged in a PyTorch plugin, Opacus \cite{opacus}.
+Third, ExpM+NF requires a completely different training regime (training an auxiliary NF model whose loss function depends the desired model and its loss function); hence, custom software engineering is currently required for use on each model architecture (e.g., on LR, GRU-D, ...).